 “Sounds intense.
 Which kind of Catholic are you?”

 There was more I wanted to say, but I was afraid I’d sound like a Bible thumper.
-I looked at my watch and decided to thump, “You know, the first miracle Jesus ever performed in public was turning water into wine at a wedding.
+I looked at my watch and saw we didn’t have much time left, so I decided to thump, “You know, the first miracle Jesus ever performed in public was turning water into wine at a wedding.
 He was all about celebrating and giving life.
-Religion says folks are good or bad based on drinking, not Jesus.
-And somewhere in the Bible it says not to drink only water, but to drink a little wine for your stomach.”
+Religion says folks are good or bad based on drinking, but not Jesus.”

-“Drinkin’s about the one thing that makes me feel better.
+“Drinkin’s about the one thing that meeks me feel better.
 I like drinkin’ a beer by myself in my room and watchin’ my TV.”

-I’d heard something about God keeping our tears in a bottle.
+I’d read about God keeping our tears in a bottle.
 It was a comforting thought for me, and I wanted to share it with Debra, but I didn’t know how to circle back there without it feeling forced.

 That sounded like a green light.